(In conjunction with the UKAHPP Memorandum of association and Articles of Association)

 4.2 The UKAHPP Board may decide whether one person may hold more than one office.

 4.3 Board members shall be elected or re-elected annually at the Annual General Meeting in accordance with the Memorandum of Association.
+Good practice guidance suggests that in order to balance turnover with continuity and in the interest of fairness, consistency and effectiveness, Board members will not normally serve on the Board for more than ten consecutive years.

 4.4 The Board of Directors may at any time co-opt a member of the Association to become a Board Director or to provide a specific service.
 Any member so appointed shall retain his office until the next AGM at which he shall stand for election to the Board or shall cease to be co-opted.